apache/superset/docs/installation.rst

     # Install superset
     pip install superset

-    # Create an admin user
+    # Create an admin user (you will be prompted to set username, first and last name before setting a password)
     fabmanager create-admin --app superset

     # Initialize the database